 If you’ve already fallen in love with a wedding dress that will be unforgiving when you want to walk, sit, and dance at the wedding reception, consider changing into a second dress.
 If the budget allows, a second dress can be your saving grace.
 It not only gives you the freedom to dance the night away, but also allows you to preserve the train on your original dress.

 Plus, you can showcase your bridal style in more ways than one.
 Change into a slinky slip dress or show off your shoes in a fun fringed mini.
 Whatever you choose, it should be comfortable and easy to move in.

-You will be especially prone to stepping on your dress when taking quick or big steps while dancing, and depending on the style shoes you’re wearing, you could damage your dress.
+You will be especially prone to stepping on your dress when taking quick or big steps during your wedding dance, and depending on the style shoes you’re wearing, you could damage your dress.
 Heels can easily get caught in a lacy bridal train or layers of tulle.
 Say goodbye to your precious pumps in favor of wedges, platform heels, or even sneakers.
-That’s right, if you’re wearing a long bridal gown no one will see your feet anyway.
+That’s right—if you’re wearing a long bridal gown, no one will see your feet anyway.

 If you’re attached to your heels and don’t want to slip on some flat shoes for the reception, be extra careful and consider donning a petticoat underneath your dress.
 A petticoat can protect the inner layers of your gown from holes or snags that can happen when dancing.